 Combined pills are available with various types of progestins.
 Some progestins have certain effects in addition to contraception, for example the progestin drospirenone, which closely resembles the natural progesterone produced by a woman’s body.
 Thanks to its properties, drospirenone counteracts estrogen-induced water retention and its related symptoms.
 Drospirenone-containing pills are the most widely prescribed hormonal contraceptives in the world today.

-A low-dose drospirenone-containing pill with a new administration regimen is available in major markets worldwide.
-In this regimen, hormone-containing tablets are taken for 24 days, followed by only 4 days of tablets with no active ingredient.
-Due to the special properties of drospirenone and the advantages of the new administration regimen, the product reduces the typical hormonal fluctuations and potentially related symptoms which often occur with the conventional 21/7 pill.
+A low-dose drospirenone-containing pill with an administration regimen in which hormone-containing tablets are taken for 24 days, followed by only 4 days of tablets with no active ingredient, is available in major markets worldwide.
+Due to the special properties of drospirenone and the advantages of this administration regimen, the product reduces the typical hormonal fluctuations and potentially related symptoms which often occur with the conventional 21/7 pill.
 (The conventional 21/7 regimen consist of 21 days of active pills, followed by a 7-day pill-free interval.)
 The pill has been approved in several countries throughout the world, including the U.S., for three indications: oral contraception, the treatment of moderate acne, and the treatment of emotional and physical symptoms of Premenstrual Dysphoric Disorder (PMDD), the most severe form of premenstrual syndrome (PMS).

 The combined pill based on estradiol

 Over the past 50 years, many new progestins have been developed for use in oral contraceptives, but the estrogen component remained the same – ethinylestradiol.
-However, a new oral contraceptive has been available since May 2009.
-Its estrogen component differs from that of virtually all other oral contraceptives.
+However, an oral contraceptive has been available since May 2009 where its estrogen component differs from that of virtually all other oral contraceptives.
 This pill contains estradiol valerate which is immediately metabolized to estradiol, the same estrogen as produced by the female body.

 Contraception using the intrauterine systems

 The intrauterine system (IUS) consists of a flexible plastic T-shaped frame surrounded by a hormone cylinder which gradually releases a constant, small quantity of the hormone levonorgestrel (LNG).
 The IUS is placed directly into the womb by a clinician and can remain there up to three or to five years depending on the inserted IUS.
 The presence of the IUS is not felt.
-It can be easily removed by a clinician at any time when the woman plans to have a child.
+It can be easily removed by a clinician at any time and the woman’s usual level of fertility return after removal.

 The contraceptive effect provided by the IUS differs from that of oral contraceptives.
 The female hormonal cycle and the ovulation process remain virtually unchanged.
 The mode of action is based to a large extent on the local effects of the hormone.
 The IUS causes the viscosity of the cervical mucous to increase, and the cervix thus becomes impenetrable to sperms, which are then unable to reach the uterus.